 The scope of anthropology as a discipline means that our undergraduate courses must cover a wide variety of topics.
 At the University of Minnesota, you are required to take courses in at least three of the following anthropological subfields:

 Our wide array of course options makes it easy to fulfill this requirement.
-You can choose to dabble in various subdisciplines of anthropology or choose a set of courses to hone your skills in a specific subfield.

 In addition to meeting the major requirements, many of our courses also satisfy CLA degree requirements, such as diversity credits and writing-intensive curriculums.
 With the breadth and depth of anthropology courses available, students are guaranteed to find classes that both interest them and fulfill graduation requirements.